 - We’re providing a hosted FAIR data point with all related research catalogs (datasets).

-If you are a non-profit researcher planning to capture data on COVID19, send us a message at email@example.com to receive your billing code.
+If you are a researcher or organization planning to capture data on COVID-19, please contact us at [email protected] to receive your billing code.
 You can already start your study by registering here, and going through our online academy to become familiar with the platform.
-The WHO-defined eCRFs can be downloaded here.
+The WHO-defined CRFs can be downloaded here.